lawrencecyh/lawrencecyh.github.io/_posts/2017-07-24-eastcoasttrip.md

 ***Fine Dining***

 After landing, Vanessa and I make our way to [Sushi Nakazawa][Nakazawa], the famous sushi bar hidden in West Village.
 The food was good but not particularly memorable, although I did enjoy the live botan-ebi (albeit the excessive finger lime on top).
 We both agreed the rice had a slight taste to it that interfered with the fish a little, but couldn't pinpoint what it was other than a hint of saltiness.
 What irritated me more, however, was the pretentious black/white decor and waiting staff dressed in suits.
-Compared to many other great and welcoming sushi bars that I've been to, the ambiance in Nakazawa just feels too uptight and arrogant for me to fully appreciate a relaxing meal.
+Compared to many other great and welcoming sushi bars that I've been to, the ambiance in Nakazawa just feels too uptight and businesslike for me to fully appreciate a relaxing meal.

 On the other hand, our trip the following day to the three-star French restaurant [Le Bernardin][Bernardin] was much more impressive.
 This seafood-specializing spot had a lovely dining room and great selection of courses to satisfy anyone's appetite.
 We went with the four-course, prix-fixe menu that comes with your choice of three courses and a dessert.
 Being a shameless shellfish addict, I ended up going with geoduck sashimi, seared langoustine, baked lobster, and homemade sorbet.
 I had high hopes for the Scotland-imported langoustine, but it was the geoduck with ginger-ponzu dressing that really made my day.
 T'was good food and good company -- what else could one ask for?
 ![geoduck](/res/blog/2017-07-23-east-coast/geoduck.jpg)